kirbz1/SoundHub/README.md

 ## To-do (roughly ordered highest to lowest priority)

-- Trending music (most popular songs/albums in past week e.g. search reviews by past week and find which songs/albums are being positively reviewed the most)
-    - Write backend endpoint
-    - Display results on frontend

 - Display cards for music
     - Allow reviewing / viewing more info by clicking a menu item
     - Allow filtering options